Table of Contents

 - Wavefront lenses: These lenses are created with some of the same technologies used to perform wavefront-guided customized LASIK (laser-assisted in-situ keratomileusis) surgeries.
 These lenses are customized for each person and extremely specialized to enhance vision across all lighting fields.

-High-definition lenses are more advanced, specialized, and typically about a quarter to twice as expensive as traditional eyeglasses.
+High-definition and glare reducing lenses are more advanced, specialized, and typically about a quarter to twice as expensive as traditional eyeglasses.

 Glasses to Avoid While Night Driving